christopherowers/supratidal_forests/README.md

 |__Disclaimer__| This repository is *in development*, use at your own risk |
 |__License__| The Apache 2.0 license applies to this open source code. |

 ### About
 This repository includes descriptions, scripts and notebooks for developing a national supratidal forest extent workflow for Australia specific for integration within [Digital Earth Australia](https://www.dea.ga.gov.au/).
-The project is being led by [Dr Chris Owers](https://www.newcastle.edu.au/profile/chris-owers), [Dr Jeff Kelleway](https://scholars.uow.edu.au/jeffrey-kelleway) and [Dr Rafael Carvalho](https://www.newcastle.edu.au/profile/rafael-carvalho)
+The project is being led by [Dr Chris Owers](https://www.newcastle.edu.au/profile/chris-owers), [Dr Rafael Carvalho](https://www.newcastle.edu.au/profile/rafael-carvalho) and [Dr Jeff Kelleway](https://scholars.uow.edu.au/jeffrey-kelleway).

 ### Project Background
 ‘Supratidal forests’ is a term which has emerged among the coastal wetland research and management community in Australia to define a broadly-distributed group of coastal ecosystems on the basis of their (1) __position within the coastal landscape__ and (2) __vegetation structure__.
 Research to-date suggests supratidal forests may play important roles in the cycling and storage of carbon and nutrients in the coastal zone (Adame et al. 2019, Iram et al. 2021, Kelleway et al. 2021), among other ecosystem services.
 Supratidal forests have been subjected to significant historic losses and land-use pressures (Keith and Scott 2005, Boon et al. 2016).
 Their low-lying position within the coastal zone – where catchment, aquatic and anthropogenic processes interact - may make supratidal forests particularly susceptible to changes in inundation and/or salinization (Saintilan et al. 2018, Conroy et al. 2022).